Japan stresses cost of ending nuclear power as decision looms

 “Many reactors are under-depreciated and there are not enough reserves set aside for decommissioning,” Keio University economics profess Masaru Kaneko told reporters recently.

-“If they can’t be fully utilized, the remaining book value will turn to losses.”
+“If they can’t be fully utilised, the remaining book value will turn to losses.”

 Given the deep divisions on the issue, political parties are eager to defuse it, most likely with vague promises, analysts said.
 In a draft election manifesto released on Wednesday, the Democrats said they hoped to end reliance on nuclear energy and called for an “energy revolution”, but gave no details.